 Annie was so into Sandy and Danny, so rooting for them.
 “But Mom!
 He didn’t want to dance with Cha Cha!
 HE STILL LIKES SANDY.
 Omg, WHAT WILL HAPPEN TO THEM??”
 It was hilarious and sweet and fantastic.

-Also unexpectedly, I found myself thinking about the messages – for maybe the first time ever.
-Turns out, it’s pretty awful (the underlying “moral” is: Change your appearance and give up your values to get a man, right?).
+Also unexpectedly, I found myself thinking about the musical’s message.
+Turns out, it’s kinda awful (I mean, the underlying “moral is: Change your appearance and give up your values to get a man, right?!).
 And yet, as I found myself analyzing the plot and the characters in ways I hadn’t before, I discovered why I liked the story so much all those years ago.

 Either way, I doubt I’ll forget how it felt last night to be a part of it, to sing along, to watch my girls joining in the celebration.